Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Cost of hiking La Travessa dels 3 Refugis and how to book it

-There is no centralised booking service for this route, so you have to book each hut on its specific webpage and buy the map yourself.
+This route doesn’t have a centralised booking service, so you have to book each hut on its specific webpage and buy the map yourself.
 However, you can find more info on the Travessa dels 3 Refugis website.

 👌🏼 Our tip